SCEI: A Smart-Contract Driven Edge Intelligence Framework for IoT Systems: System Evaluation

+Besides, for SCEI, there is no trade-off between training time and communication time.
+Generally, a more complex model will cause a higher training time and higher communication time, as more parameters are required to be transmitted.
+This insight can be observed by comparing the results in Fig.~\ref{fig:time_overall} and Fig.~\ref{fig:time_commu}.

-\begin{framed} Result 3: Compared with the state-of-the-art model training schemes, \emph{SCEI} has acceptable overhead in training time due to required communication in the underlying secure blockchain network.
-However, the overhead is more consistent and lower than more recent work on personalized model. \end{framed}
+\begin{framed} Result 3: In comparison to state-of-the-art schemes, \emph{SCEI} exhibits a reasonable training overhead primarily due to its communication requirements within the secure blockchain infrastructure.
+However, this overhead remains relatively consistent and is lower than that observed in recent research on personalized models. \end{framed}